 Keep the phone and emails aside and start with some mind-stimulating exercises such as lifting weights and doing yoga.
 The workouts will get your blood flowing and pump you up for work, while yoga will help you clear your mind.

 This an old productivity strategy recommends that you close each day by writing down a list of six important things you want to do the next day.
 Each task is listed according to its level of importance.
 The most important one comes first, the least important, last.

 Your aim is not to clear your tasks as soon as possible but to focus only on completing the first task.
 Move on to the next task only once you’ve completed the first one.
 Do this until everything is done.

 James Clear, productivity expert and author, explains in a blog post how in 1918 Ivy Lee, a productivity consultant, counseled Charles Schwab, then the president of Bethlehem Steel, to adopt this plan for his employees.
-Schwab did just that, saw productivity soar and presented the consultant with a $25,000 check — a princely sum back in those days.
+Schwab did just that, saw productivity soar, and presented the consultant with a $25,000 check — a princely sum back in those days.

 3. Try polyphasic sleep.

 According to research reported in the New York Times Magazine, sleep deprivation costs businesses in America more than $63 billion annually.
-While it’s in our nature to sleep only at nights — which for most people is insufficient — taking short naps or siestas during the day may be just what you need to keep your productivity high.
+While it’s in our nature to sleep only at night — which for most people is insufficient — taking short naps or siestas during the day may be just what you need to keep your productivity high.

 Polyphasic sleep is a sleep hack that aims to boost productivity by disrupting the normal straight seven-hour sleep (monophasic sleep).
 With polyphasic sleep, you sleep only 30 minutes every six hours.
-This approach gives you roughly five hours’ extra sleep in a day, while your body still gets the rewards of a normal six-to-seven-hour sleep.
+This approach gives you roughly five hours extra in a day, while your body still gets the rewards of a normal six-to-seven-hour sleep.